tpeo/full-stack-curriculum-2024/Week6/README.md

    ```

    - Make sure to use this ID in your responses to the caller.
 It'll be crucial when you're performing operations like updating or deleting specific tasks.
 Good luck!

+## Backend-Specific Terminal Commands

+1. **Running Two Terminals in VSCode:**
+   - Open your project folder in VSCode.
+   - To split the terminal into two, click the split icon (two boxes) in the terminal panel.
+   - You’ll have two terminals side by side—one for React and one for Express.
+   - (You can also simply just click the "+" symbol to create a new terminal and flip between the two.)

+2. **Running an Express.js Server Individually**
+   - Open a terminal and navigate to your Express.js project folder.
+   - Run the following command to start your Express server (assuming your entry point is server.js, if you named it index.js, that's the file you'd run):
+      - node server.js
+   - Your Express app will be accessible at http://localhost:5000/ (or the specified port).